-It was a BLAST!!!!
+It was a total blast!
 I haven’t competed in ages, and I thought it would be a fun excuse to visit all my friends in Boone.
-I didn’t climb as well as I had hoped, and didn’t make it to finals, but placed #1 in Women’s Advanced and came home with two sweet Organic bags!!!!!
+I didn’t climb as well as I had hoped, but placed #1 in Women’s Advanced and came home with two sweet Organic bags.

 Just as a quick ruler idea from Drexel: when setting a move that is not intended to be a dyno, check the span from one fingertip to the opposite elbow.
 This may seem ludicrous, but that is actually my span compared to his.

-So I went around and decided to give everything a three-go limit, starting with the hardest problems and working my way down.
+Accepting the fact that I would not be able to do some problems, I decided to give everything a three-go limit, starting with the hardest problems and working my way down.
 I’ve learned from previous comps that sieging is not the way to go.
 It quickly became apparent that all the advanced problems and most of the higher level intermediates were not feasible.
-I thought about getting upset.
-I saw other short girls getting upset.
-I actually saw one girl cry!
+I felt my capacity to let this get to me.
+I felt the tension and despair in other climbers.
+I saw other shorter girls getting upset.
+I actually saw one girl crying.
 But I didn’t want to go there.
-I wanted to climb hard-ish and have fun.
-So I just gave up on expectations and focused on problems that were more short-person-friendly.
-And that was fine.
-It was my attachment to a certain outcome that was the problem, not the outcome itself.
-If the ultimate goal is happiness/inner peace/what-have-you, then winning a comp should really be just a middleman, which means it is completely arbitrary.
+It’s not “real.”
+It’s just a fun gym competition.
+I forced myself to reframe the situation and told myself that it was my attachment to a certain outcome that was the problem, not the outcome itself.
+If the ultimate goal is fun or happiness, then winning a comp should really just be a middleman.
+Which means it is completely arbitrary.
 I shouldn’t need to “win” to have fun and feel good about myself.

 I had left the competition early to answer my phone, went back inside to turn in my scorecard, and then finished up dealing with some really ridiculous situations going on back home — one of the plights of being an on-call therapist is that I have to stop whatever I am doing, 24/7, and deal with a client who was, in this situation, pooping all over the place as a power move against their parents.
 And then I got another call about a person trying to kill herself and had to somehow wave my magic wand and fix everything.

-Sometimes I wonder why on earth I would choose to work in this field.
-Why didn’t I just stay in the minivan with Drexel, where everything was clean and calm and poop-free?
+Sometimes I wonder why on earth I would choose to work in the mental health field, especially with high-level children and their families.
+Why didn’t I just stay in the minivan with Drexel, where everything was clean and calm and free of feces?

-I took a walk to clear my head, ate lunch, cuddled my puppy, and still ended up scoring a front row seat to watch FINALS!!!!
-I got super excited watching Melise, Rose and Kelsey cruising through all the Women’s Finals problems!!!!
-I thought it was neat that they changed the comp structure this year to allow for 3 females and 3 males, versus just top 3 coed competitors as they have in the past.
-Everyone took their seats and the heat was on!
+I took a walk to clear my head, ate lunch, cuddled my puppy, and still ended up scoring a front row seat to watch finals.
+I got super excited watching Melise, Rose and Kelsey cruising through all the Women’s Finals problems.
+I appreciated that they switched up the format from top 3 coed to having both the top 3 males and top 3 females compete.
+Everyone took their seats and the heat was on.

-The highlight of the finals was most definitely catching Melise flying through the air in slow-motion and completing potentially the hardest single move of the day.
-(Don’t mind the creepy demon chanting.)
-Carson and Jeph got PSYCHED!!!!!!
+The highlight of the finals was most definitely catching Melise flying through the air in slow-motion and completing potentially the hardest single move of the day:

 When everything was said and done, it was a great competition and a great weekend.
 Everyone went home with something cool, whether or not they placed, because of the insane amount of raffle prizes.
-AND I got to eat Cha Da Thai for dinner two nights in a row with my friends.
-AND some ladies took the plunge and bought themselves a pStyle!
-AND we (minus Carson) had a really nice group hug slash kumbayah circle.
-AND don’t forget those Organic bags!!
-How could life get any better than this?!
+On top of that, we ate Cha Da Thai for dinner two nights in a row, some ladies took the plunge and bought themselves a pStyle, AND we (minus Carson) had a really nice group hug slash kumbayah circle to say goodbye.
+Already looking forward to our next trip back to Boone!

 Comment below and you’ll be entered in a drawing to win your very own pStyle!!!!